 Amtrak owns [s]outright[/s] the Chicago Union Station Company, and their building has six floors of vacant office space.
 While there are plans to redevelop CUS with a 25 story atop the so-called Great Hall (it was built with caissons that can support such a structure; as that what was planned during 1920 until "politics got in the way"), those seem to be going slow at present.
 So who knows, maybe Amtrak HQ could come out here - and maybe get Washington out of their hair (well, a little bit).

 Now so far as the organizational shake up goes, there's a new Sheriff in town writing a new script for the "Who's On First" skit.

-Users browsing this forum: MCL1981 and 10 guests
+Users browsing this forum: Greg Moore and 16 guests